AnggaR96s/Reforestation/README.md

-## What do you get when you cross a bee and a sheep?
-A bah-humbug.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!